 KU is famous for its graduation walk down the hill.
-But the day before that happens, The William Allen White School of Journalism and Mass Communications invites its graduates to attend its Spring 2014 Graduate Recognition Ceremony and Reception on Saturday, May 17, 2014, at 8:30 a.m. at the Lied Center.
+But the day before that happens, the William Allen White School of Journalism and Mass Communications invites its graduates to attend its Spring Graduate Recognition Ceremony and Reception at 8:30 a.m. on Saturday, May 12, 2018, at the Lied Center.

-We invite all undergraduate and master's students who graduated from KU's School of Journalism and Mass Communications in December 2013 or who will graduate in May 2014, August 2014 and December 2014 to join us and be recognized.
 The School is proud of its many smart, ambitious and creative graduates and sets this time aside to recognize each one on stage at the Lied Center.
 All graduates will be asked to walk across the stage in the appropriate caps and gowns so we can recognize you and honor you with a special keepsake.
-And once that is done, the School invites all graduates and guests to a picnic after-party on the Stauffer-Flint Lawn at 9:30 a.m.
+And once that is done, the School invites all graduates and guests to a picnic after-party on the Stauffer-Flint Hall Lawn.

 Here's what you need to do to prepare:

 Apply for your degree.

 You must apply for graduation through Enroll & Pay by the appropriate deadline, based on the semester in which you intend to graduate.
 If you are unsure about this, please check with your advisor for specifics.
 You must complete this step on time through Enroll & Pay in order for your degree to be certified.
 This is required for you to officially graduate from KU.